charlesneimog/Awesome-Pd/docs/objects/bitnormal~.md

 # bitnormal~

-`bitnormal~` replaces NaN (not a number), +/- infinity values and denormals of an incoming signal with zero (hence, it only lets 'normal' floats through.
-This is useful in conjunction with the bitwise operators in `else/op~`, `expr~` or any other situation where these values are possible.
-It has support for multhichannel sgnals.
+The `bitnormal~` object filters incoming audio signals, replacing any NaN (Not a Number), positive/negative infinity, or denormal values with zero.
+This ensures that only 'normal' floating-point numbers pass through, making it useful for maintaining signal integrity, especially when working with bitwise operators or `expr~` where such values might occur.
+It also supports multichannel signals.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `bitnormal~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>